status-im/specs/status-group-chats-spec.md

 ### Chat ID

 Each membership update MUST be sent with a corresponding `chat-id`.
 The format of this chat id MUST be a string, [UUID](https://tools.ietf.org/html/rfc4122 ), concatenated with the hex-encoded public key of the creator of the chat.
-This chat-id MUST be validated by all clients, and should be discarded if it does not follow these rules.
+This chat-id MUST be validated by all clients, and MUST be discarded if it does not follow these rules.

 ### Signature

-The signature for each event is calculated by creating a JSON array of all the `events` sorted by `clock-value` in ascending order, where each event is transformed in an array of tuples `field-name`, `value`.
+The signature for each event is calculated by creating a JSON array of all the `events` sorted by `clock-value` in ascending order, where each event is transformed in an array of tuples `field-name`, `value`, sorted by `field-name` in ascending alphabetical order.
 The last element of the array MUST be the `chat-id`.
+Empty fields MUST be removed.

 For example the event: